Kapendev/parin/README.md

 ## Why Parin

-Parin sits somewhere between a small library like [raylib](https://www.raylib.com/) or [LÖVE](https://love2d.org/) and a big engine like [Godot](https://godotengine.org/) or [Unity](https://unity.com/).
+Parin sits somewhere between a small library like [raylib](https://www.raylib.com/) and a big engine like [Godot](https://godotengine.org/).
 It offers more direction than small libraries, but far less overhead than big engines.
-It's especially well-suited for retro games, with helper functions and two pixel fonts included, and focuses on:
+It's especially well-suited for retro games, and focuses on:

 - **Code-driven design**: No engine-mandated architecture, so code can be structured however fits the game.
 - **Batteries included**: Arcady physics, debug UI, fixed aspect ratio...